Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 }
 ```

 In the `draw_glview()` callback, calculate the world, view, and projection matrices and then pass the combined matrix to the vertex shader through the `glUniformXXX()` function.
-When all uniforms are passed to the shader, the OpenGL® ES drawcall is made.
+When all uniforms are passed to the shader, the OpenGL&reg; ES drawcall is made.

 ```
-/* OpenGL® ES drawing callback */
+/* OpenGL&reg; ES drawing callback */
 static void
 draw_glview(Evas_Object *glview)
 {